- Bats Right, Throws Right

 - Born December 5, 1963 in Fontana, CA USA

-He had first come up in mid 1985, replacing Johnnie LeMaster as the starter at shortstop.
+He had first come up with the Pittsburgh Pirates in mid-1985, replacing Johnnie LeMaster as the starter at shortstop.
 He got 6 hits in his first 11 big league at-bats, and hit .238 with 15 doubles in 95 games.
 In 1986, under new manager Jim Leyland, he shared time at shortstop with Rafael Belliard, but hit only .185 and was back in the minors, playing for the Hawaii Islanders and later the Vancouver Canadians.
 By mid-1987, he had washed out of the major leagues completely, with a young Jay Bell on his way to claiming the shortstop job in Pittsburgh.
-In the 1980s, the Pittsburgh Pirates used to hand out a "Sammy" award for whichever player made the most boneheaded play after Khalifa failed to live up to expectations and played poorly.
+In the 1980s, the Pirates used to hand out a "Sammy" award for whichever player made the most boneheaded play after Khalifa failed to live up to expectations and played poorly.
 He continued to play in the Pirates organization, with the AAA Buffalo Bisons, after that, but he was no longer part of the team's plans.
 He left the Bisons late in the 1989 season, was suspended by the Pirates, and never returned to professional baseball after that.

 Khalifa was born in California while his father Rashad was working on his PhD in plant sciences at the University of California, Riverside.
 He traveled extensively as a youth, including in Alexandria, in Egypt, and Tripoli in Libya, where he played baseball on a makeshift sandlot, as his father accepted various jobs as an agricultural science specialist.
 His family eventually moved to Tucson, AZ, where his mother hailed from, and where he was a star football and baseball player at Sahuaro High School.
 He turned down a scholarship from Arizona State University to sign with the Pirates for a $100,000 bonus.